March 1, 2026 (2mo ago) — last updated March 16, 2026 (1mo ago)

 Let’s be honest: a plan that can’t handle a disruption isn't much of a plan.
 The workday is unpredictable.
 The secret isn't to prevent interruptions—it's to plan for them.

-One of the best habits I’ve ever developed was building “buffer time” directly into my calendar.
-This is a dedicated 30–60 minute block each day that’s intentionally left empty.
-It’s my go‑to slot for handling whatever curveballs the day throws my way.
+One of the best habits I ever developed was building buffer time directly into my calendar.
+This is a dedicated 30 to 60-minute block each day that’s intentionally left empty.
+It’s my go-to slot for handling whatever curveballs the day throws my way.

 This quick mental check ensures you’re making a deliberate choice, not just reacting to the latest email.
 The experts at Asana have a great breakdown of the Eisenhower Matrix if you want to dive deeper.

-When you feel buried under a mountain of priorities, remember: productivity isn’t about getting more things done.
-It’s about getting more of the right things done.
+When you feel buried under a mountain of priorities, just remember this: Productivity isn't about getting more things done.
+It's about getting more of the right things done.
 The most effective people are ruthless at saying no to everything else.

 How Do I Get My Team to Agree on What's Important?